About Bodmer Society

 - Regional, national, and international art tours

 - Recognition in a special section of Joslyn’s annual report

 By joining the Bodmer Society you will help to foster interest in the art and culture of the American West and will further the exhibitions, programs, and publications of the Margre H. Durham Center for Western Studies.
 Come explore further this land’s great culture and history by joining with others who share your regard for the West.
-For additional information or to join this group please e-mail the Membership Coordinator or call (402) 661-3858.
+For additional information or to join this group please e-mail the Member Relations and Database Manager or call (402) 661-3858.

 Invitations will be mailed to all current Bodmer Society members